Madison Hardwood Floors - Hardwood floor refinishing in Madison Wisconsin

 Top coat (finish) - two coats of protective finish that are applied after the sealer (wood conditioner) or pigmented stain.
 We offer two types: water based and oil based

 Sealer (wood conditioner) - the first step off the finish system that helps prepare the lumber for the finish.
-Used in both oil or water systems, but sealers are not used if a pigmented stain will be used.
+Sealers are used in both oil and water systems, but sealers are not used if a pigmented stain will be used.
 Additionally, water systems have sealer color options to choose from.

 Pigmented stains - solvent based colorants used to change the hue and color of the floor.
 Please visit our page on Pigmented stain for more information and color options.
 Pigmented stains add time and cost to the job.
 Most clients choose not to use a pigmented stain.